FranciscoReno/install-linux-samsung-galaxy-book-10.8/README.md

 * Screen is in portrait mode :
   * open a terminal
   * type "xrandr -o left"

+* Touch is rotated, to fix it :
+  * open a terminal
+  * "xinput set-prop 17 "Coordinate Transformation Matrix" 0 1 0 -1 0 1 0 0 1"

 WiFi will not work out of the box... so you need an adapter or share internet via bluetooth with a cellphone.